EdRW/cataas-control-panel/README.md

 ## Features

 - [x] Fetch random cat images
-- [x] Modify cat images by adding text, filters, and more
+- [x] Customize cat images by adding text, filters, and more
 - [ ] Save your favorite cat images 🚧
 - [ ] Share cat images with your friends
 - [ ] Search for cat images by Tag